 Besides that, you should also prepare a solid IT assessment strategy for identifying weak areas in your organization requiring immediate attention and technology overhaul.
-To help you out, we’ve prepared a detailed IT assessment checklist to ensure your busy stays operational with any information security failure.
+To help you out, we’ve prepared a detailed IT assessment checklist to ensure your workflows stays operational with any information security failure.

 What Exactly is IT Assessment?

 IT assessment, in simplest words, refers to the process of assessing the overall strength and weaknesses of IT systems in an organizational network, as well as suggesting methods for improving system security, network design, and overall IT infrastructure.

 For making such interventions, an IT consulting services provider will require full access to your company networks, IT facilities, and other relevant information.
 By analyzing all the data and systems present in your “digital environment,” a well-rounded assessment can be done by your technology partner.

 Key areas that are examined during an IT assessment include:

 - System/Data Security